Šuto Orizari Municipality: Demographics

-Šuto Orizari is the only municipality in the country where Arlije a subgroup of Muslim Romani people make up a majority of the population.
+Šuto Orizari is the only municipality in the country where Arlije, a subgroup of Muslim Romani people, make up a majority of the population.
 Out of a total population of 17,357 in the 2002 census, 13,311 people (76.6%) were of Arlije ethnicity.
 Other significant ethnic groups include Albanians (2,594 or 14.9%) and Macedonians (962 or 5.5%).
 During the recent conflict in Kosovo many Romani refugees found shelter here.
 The overwhelming majority of the inhabitants are Muslims.

 Most of the Arlije Muslim Romani population originates from the relocation of families after the 1963 Skopje earthquake.
 They were later followed by many other families coming from Skopje and other towns in North Macedonia.
 Romani language is spoken in a large number of dialects and several ones coexist in Skopje.
 They usually correspond to a single area (Topaanli, Barutči, Gilanska, Prištivačija, etc.) but as the Romani population in Šutka came in recent times and from many neighbourhoods, several dialects are used there and tend to assemble.

-According to the 2021 census, the exact composition of the population was 25,726.
+According to the 2021 North Macedonia census, the exact number of the population was 25,726.